florencejt/fusilli/docs/modifying_models.rst

 - Value is the value you want to change the attribute to

 .. note::

-  You don't need to pass the layer modifications in the 'all' key again under a specific method key if you want to modify the layers for all fusion models.
+    **Note on modifying models using the "all" key:**

-  For example, if :attr:`mod1_layers` is modified under 'all', and that is how you want it to be for all fusion models, then you don't need to pass it again under a specific method key.
+    Modifications under the 'all' key will be applied to all fusion models, unless specifically overwritten by a modification to a specific fusion model.

-  However, if you want :attr:`mod1_layers` to be modified equally for all fusion models except one, then you can pass the modifications in the 'all' key and then override the modifications for the specific fusion model.
+    For example, if you want to modify the attribute :attr:`mod1_layers` for every fusion model that uses it, then you can pass the :attr:`mod1_layers` in the 'all' key.

-  I have included all possible modifiable attribute in each specific method in the example below for completeness.
+    If you want to modify the attribute :attr:`mod1_layers` for every fusion model except one, then you can pass the :attr:`mod1_layers` in the 'all' key and then override the modifications for the specific fusion model.

-Here's an example of a dictionary which is modifying all of the modifiable attributes of the fusion models:
+    An example on how to do this is shown below, where the modifications to :attr:`mod1_layers` under the 'all' key are overridden for the fusion model :class:`.ConcatImgMapsTabularMaps`.

 .. code-block:: python